Make an Online Photo Engaging: Tools and Rules to Help Edit Images

 The image should complement the content, not detract from it.
 Nielsen and Pernice found that “many images that appear on pages are simply not related to the main ideas the page is trying to convey, and users ignore or barely look at them.
 People look at unrelated or somewhat related images just 14 percent of the time … Users look at images that are related to content about twice as often — 29 percent of the time.”

 A photo should exhibit all of the above characteristics (action, people, quality, focus, and clarity), but if it’s not relevant to the content it supports, then it doesn’t belong.

 Sometimes you have to get creative when it comes to relevance.
 Paula Allen recently wrote an article on “The State of SEO in Europe.”
 “SEO in Europe” is not exactly something you can just search for on a stock image site and get a result.
 At times like these, you need to think outside the box to find a photo that works.
 Allen chose this photo of a train station in Milan and used a text overlay to create relevance.
 The text she added makes the photo not just about Europe, but about SEO in Europe.

 Another option when you’re stumped for finding a photo is creating a grid.
 In an article promoting Bruce Clay’s latest book, “Content Marketing Strategies for Professionals,” special attention was paid to each of the twelve expert contributors.
 We didn’t, however, have a photo of all twelve of them together — so we created this collage, and voila: relevant image.

-What are your tricks and tips do you have when it comes to making an online photo engaging?
-Share them in the comments!
+What tricks and tips do you have when it comes to making an online photo engaging?
+Share them with us in the comments!